 In 2018 four students representing Metropolitan State University of Denver, University of Northern Colorado, and California State University - Monterey Bay interned with Sweet Grass.
 The primary research centered on interviews, surveys, literature review, and primary data analysis for Thunder Valley’s Grocery Store and Food Hub Feasibility Study.
 Interns also made in-person and phone interviews to Pine Ridge Reservation businesses which culminated in the Pine Ridge Area Chamber of Commerce Report of Workforce and Business Development 2018: Five Years of Change, Stability, and Vision.
 Toward the end of summer Sweet Grass teamed up with the Johnson and Pawnee Leggins families to create permanent bridge rails for their driveway.

 Alyssa Camp, a prior graduate from Metropolitan State University of Denver interned with Sweet Grass during the Spring and Summer of 2016.
 She conducted archival analysis and document digitization for First Peoples Fund.
 Alyssa was also instrumental in conducting surveys and training Lakota research associates for Thunder Valley’s Oglala Oyate (reservation-wide survey).
-Alyssa, is now Sweet Grass’ Director of Impact Measurement and Creative Analysis.
+Alyssa, is now Sweet Grass’ Senior Project Manager.